Mesmaroth/Arduino-MacroKeyboard/README.md

-# Arduino Six-Key Macro Keypad Project
+# Arduino Six-Key Macro Keyboard Project

+This project features a rebindable six key macro keyboard powered by an Arduino